aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-profile-user-guide.rst

 Capturing profiles for multi-worker jobs
 ----------------------------------------

-``neuron-profile`` can capture profiles for collectives-enabled NEFFs running across multiple Neuron cores, Neuron devices, or even nodes.
+``neuron-profile`` can capture profiles for collectives-enabled NEFFs running across multiple Neuron Cores, Neuron devices, or even nodes.
 This is useful for understanding performance and communication overheads when deploying larger distributed models.

-The following example, performs a distributed run across all Neuron Devices and Neuron Cores on an Inf2.24xlarge instances, capturing profiles for all 12 workers (one for each core).
+The following example, performs a distributed run across all Neuron Devices and Neuron Cores on an Inf2.24xlarge instances, capturing profiles for all 12 workers (one for each Neuron Core).

 ::